seandstewart/bardly/bardly/plays/romances/pericles/uncut.md

 *Enter PERICLES, on shipboard*

 **PERICLES**
+Thou god of this great vast, rebuke these surges,
+Which wash both heaven and hell; and thou, that hast
+Upon the winds command, bind them in brass,
+Having call'd them from the deep!
+O, still
+Thy deafening, dreadful thunders; gently quench
+Thy nimble, sulphurous flashes!
+O, how, Lychorida,
 How does my queen?
 Thou stormest venomously;
 Wilt thou spit all thyself?
 The seaman's whistle
 Is as a whisper in the ears of death,